 A 7-year participant of the Russian Seminar with Jurgen Schneider and Janina Cunovas, Cathleen continues her education at workshops presented by leading dance professionals around the country.

-Cathleen has been teaching ballet and character dance at Ballet Arts since 1982 and became co-owner of the studio in 1991.
+Cathleen has been teaching ballet and character dance at Ballet Arts since 1982 and was co-owner of the studio from 1991-2022.
 In 2001, she became Artistic Director of Ballet Arts Ensemble (BAE) after serving as performer and Ballet Mistress since its inception in 1982.
 Her love for ballet is reflected in BAE’s repertoire.
 She is most noted for her productions of full-length ballets includingNutcracker, Cinderella, Peter and the Wolf, The Magical Toy Shop, The Skaters, Pas de Quatre, Les Sylphides, Red Shoes, Aladdin’s Magic Lamp, andCafé Parisian.

 In 2010, Cathleen premiered a brand new production of the fairytale, The 12 Dancing Princesses.
 This father-daughter artistic creation—with original piano music composed by W. Dale Crooks, Cathleen’s father—brought together BAE and members of the Kalamazoo Symphony Orchestra (KSO) under the baton of Dr. Barry Ross.